TTS mission, history, and values

 Vision: Trusted modern government experiences for all.

 The roots of the Technology Transformation Services reach back to 1966 and a nationwide network of 26 Federal Information Centers that people could visit in person for answers to government questions.
-Over the next four decades, those information centers would add numerous responsibilities and change names a number of times before becoming the Office of Products and Programs (OPP).
+Over the next four decades, those information centers would add numerous responsibilities and change names a number of times before becoming the Office of Solutions.

 That project became 18F when the office officially launched in March 2014.
 18F quickly grew in size to help federal agencies work on technology projects while learning new skills.
 In 2016, 18F, PIF, and OPP came together under the newly-formed Technology Transformation Service office.
 In 2017, TTS added the IT Modernization Centers of Excellence (CoEs) to focus on whole-agency technology modernization, and all of TTS moved into GSA’s existing Federal Acquisition Service.